 - Students choose the location and placement site—local, domestic, or international.
 Any of the following, and not limited to, are possible for service sites: Social service agencies, community based organizations, NGOs, prisons, hospitals, Catholic Worker Houses of Hospitality, faith based non-profits, Post Grad service sites –all have served as placement sites in the past. **The Moreau Center will work with you on securing your site, please note that not all sites are ideal for an IFJ summer placement.

-- Students commit to working 300 hours over the summer months alongside their chosen population and community.
+- Students commit to working 300 hours (approximately 8 weeks) over the summer months alongside their chosen population and community.

 - Students follow a summer syllabus which includes selected readings, journaling throughout the experience, mid & end of internship evaluations, and the submission of a final paper.

 - $1250-$1500 summer stipend to assist with living expenses

 - Moreau Center support throughout your summer internship